lnxjedi/gopherbot/resources/cfg/test/README.md

 These configuration directories are for use with the `test` connector for automated testing.
 See `bot/*_test.go`.
+To run the robot with one of these configurations, run `gopherbot` inside a configuration directory to pick up the contents of `gopherbot.env`.